 Anton is another very popular Google Fonts that you can use on your social media banners.
 If you are active on Pinterest, Anton can be a great fond as it is a bold font with good readability making it suitable for Pinterest traffic coming through the mobile phones.

 This font family houses 7 varied forms of the font, ranging from light, light oblique, regular, regular oblique to bold and bold oblique.
 Basically, every form has two options.

 Not entirely conducive for logos, Helvetica’s excellence can be used in any size or form for all kinds of large captions or headlines.

 It has been known as a component of visual branding.

 PT Sans has an air of flair and formality to its typeface, making it a reliable choice for your textual content.
-If you are used to adding dates or location on your Instagrammable pictures, then PT Sans is the one for you.
+If you are used to adding dates or locations on your Instagrammable pictures, then PT Sans is the one for you.